sash11/MSI-B250M-PRO-VDH-i5-7600K/README.md

 Boot arguments should be -v slide=0 igfxonln=1

-USBPorts.kext kext should also be updated to change Mac model to iMac18,1
+USB-B250.kext should also be updated to change Mac model to iMac18,1
  <p align="center">
   <img src="Docs/iGPU.png" align=center">
  </p>